priteshchandaliya/terraform-up-and-running/README.md

 # terraform-up-and-running
 This repo has all the examples from the terraform Up and Running text book.
-I am using this repo solely for practicing purpose and not for sharing with anyone else.
+I am using this repo solely for practicise and not for sharing with anyone else.